Cornelia Foss

-Cornelia (Brendel) Foss (born 1931) is an American artist and teacher.
+Cornelia Foss (born Cornelia Brendel, 1931) is an American artist and teacher.
 Her work is in the permanent collections of The National Portrait Gallery, The Houston Museum of Art, The Guild Hall Museum, The Brooklyn Museum, The Wichita Art Museum, The Museum of Oklahoma, The Burchfield Penney Art Center, The National Museum of Women in the Arts and The Huntington Museum.

 Early life and education

 Cornelia Brendel was born in Berlin, Germany to art historian and archeologist parents, Otto Brendel and Maria Weigert Brendel.
 She immigrated to St. Louis, Missouri with her mother in 1939 to escape Nazi persecution.
 Her father had preceded them to St. Louis.
 She studied literature at Indiana University and art history at the Sapienza University of Rome.

 Career

 Foss, a painter, maintains studios in New York, NY and Bridgehampton, NY.
 Her work is in the collections of the National Portrait Gallery, The Houston Museum of Art, Guild Hall of East Hampton, The Brooklyn Museum, The Wichita Art Museum, The Museum of Oklahoma, The Burchfield Penney Art Center, The National Museum of Women in the Arts and The Huntington Museum.
 She was elected as a member of the National Academy of the Arts in 2009.

 Foss teaches painting at the Art Students League of New York.